developersuresh/opencart-ionic-mobile-app/Opencart API Configuration/README.md

 Step: 6

-In .HT Access, paste the files we provide.
+In .htccess, paste the files we provided.
-In case of .HT Access not present, paste the files in the Root Folder.
+In case of .htaccess not present, paste the files in the root folder.